pancelor/pancelor.github.io/index.md

 ## social

 Places to follow me, if you like:
-* [twitter](https://twitter.com/pancelor) for project stuff but also shitposts.
+* [twitter](https://twitter.com/pancelor) is my personal twitter.
 The best way to contact me is with a DM or tweet here.
 * [twitch](https://twitch.com/pancelor) for game dev streams and indie variety streams
 * [itch](https://pancelor.itch.io/) for published games